How to Fill Out Bankruptcy Schedule C: The Property You Claim as Exempt

 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

 When you file for bankruptcy under Chapter 7 or Chapter 13, you have to complete a packet of forms and file them with the court.
-Schedule C is one of the most important forms you have to file: It tells the court and your creditors what property you claim as exempt under state or federal law.
+Schedule C: The Property You Claim as Exempt is one of the most important forms because it tells the court what property you can keep, or “exempt,” under state or federal law.

-Every state has a list of exempt property: property that creditors can't take from you.
-When you file for bankruptcy under Chapter 7, you get to keep your exempt property.
-The bankruptcy trustee can take any property that is not exempt, sell it, and distribute the proceeds to your creditors.
-But the trustee can't touch your exempt property.
 The exemption lists in most states include at least some equity in a home, a vehicle, personal belongings (such as clothing, furnishings, and jewelry), and the tools of your trade.
-For information on exemptions -- and links to every state's list of exempt property -- see Bankruptcy Exemptions - What Do I Keep When I File for Bankruptcy?
+For information on exemptions—and links to every state's list of exempt property—see Bankruptcy Exemptions - What Do I Keep When I File for Bankruptcy?

 Information for Schedule C

 On Schedule C, you tell the trustee, the court, and your creditors what property you are claiming as exempt.
-Exemptions aren't automatic: You have to claim them on this form in order to take advantage of them.
-Be as thorough and accurate as possible in claiming exemptions.
+Exemptions aren't automatic.
+You must claim them on this form in order to take advantage of them.
+If you don’t, you’ll lose the property.
+You should be as thorough and accurate as possible in claiming exemptions.
 The more property you are able to claim as exempt, the more property or income you will get to keep in your bankruptcy case.